 This applies to every business, regardless of its nature, size, operations, or the type of products and services it offers.

-A corporate account, also known as a business account, refers to a bank account that a business uses to hold its money.
+A corporate bank account, also known as a business bank account, refers to a bank account that a business uses to hold its money.

 Businesses and organizations use corporate accounts for investment and saving purposes and their day-to-day banking needs.

-Regardless of the size of your business, having a corporate account is essential for all business owners.
+Regardless of the size of your business, having a business bank account is essential for all business owners.

 A corporate bank account can be opened by any type of business organization or entity, including a sole proprietorship, partnership, or a private limited company.